openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Resuming Insulin Delivery
 ---------------------------------------------------------
-Use this command to instruct the active pod to resume insulin delivery.
+Use this command to instruct the active suspended pod to resume insulin delivery.
 After the command is successfully processed, insulin will resume normal delivery using the current basal rate for the current time from the active basal profile.
 The pod will again accept commands for bolus, TBR and SMB.

 * Open Omnipod (POD) tab or menu
+* Ensure the Pod status field (next to [2]) displays 'Suspended'.
 * Press the Resume Delivery button [1] to start the process to instruct the current pod to resume normal insulin delivery.
 * A message RESUME DELIVERY [2] will display in the Pod status field, signifying the RileyLink is actively sending the command to the suspended pod.
-* When the Resume delivery command is successfully confirmed by the RileyLink a confirmation dialog will appear.
+* When the Resume delivery command is successfully confirmed by the RileyLink a confirmation dialog will display the message 'Insulin delivery has been resumed'.
 * Click OK [3] to confirm and proceed.
 * The Omnipod (POD) tab will update the Pod status field to 'Running' [4].
 * The Resume Delivery button will now display the SUSPEND button [5].